FantassmaisGhost/DevOps/README.md

 > A POPIA-compliant public health clinic management system for South Africa.
 HealthFlow connects patients, clinical staff, receptionists, and administrators on a single platform — covering appointment booking, queue management, facility discovery, and patient profile management.

 ---
+## ADMIN CREDENTIALS TO USE FOR MARKING (Login with Google)
+- Gmail account : n64520746@gmail.com
+- Gmail account password : AdminTest123

 ## Table of Contents